Newton-MR: Inexact Newton Method With Minimum Residual Sub-problem Solver

 We end \cref{sec:intro} by introducing the notation used throughout the paper.
-In \cref{sec:invexity}, we briefly review the notion of invexity and related concepts.
-Algorithmic details of Newton-MR are given in \cref{sec:alg_derivation}.
+In \cref{sec:newton_mr}, we take a look at high-level consequences of using a direction from (an approximation of) \cref{eq:ols}.
 Convergence properties of Newton-MR are gathered in \cref{sec:analysis}.
 This is done, first, by extensive discussion on various assumptions underlying the analysis in \cref{sec:assumption}, followed by a detailed theoretical development to obtain local and global convergence of Newton-MR in \cref{sec:convergence}.
-Numerical examples illustrating empirical performance of Newton-MR are provided in \cref{sec:experiments}.
+Numerical examples are provided in \cref{sec:experiments}.
 Conclusions and further thoughts are gathered in \cref{sec:conclusion}.